alpitabrol/Major_Project/working_project_images/README.md

 Image 3: It showed that we have entered the codes form RPI.
 Image 4: Now, the shopping list is tramitting to the server.
 Image 5: Final output
+Image 6:It can also work on mobile phones.

 It also includes how our compact product looks like.